SDooman/bootstrap-data-1/unit_4/unit_4.md

    the smallest value of all the elements.
  - **Maximum**:  For a list containing only numbers, the largest value of all the elements.
+ - **Extract**:  A keyword that converts a particular column of a table into a list.

 ### Materials: